FlowFuse/website/src/blog/2023/12/unified-namespace-data-modelling.md

 ![MQTT Topic Tree](./images/mqtt_topic_tree.png)

-## Connection to your Unified Namespace
+## Step 4 - Connection to your Unified Namespace

 Finally, transfer your data to the UNS, using protocols like MQTT or Kafka, depending on your UNS setup.
 While MQTT can handle up to 256 MB per payload, Kafka's default is 1MB, expandable to 10MB.
 These capacities suffice for most data types.
 In our example, we'll employ MQTT.